 You can only view the event store configured for an Oracle CEP server using Oracle CEP Visualizer.
 To change the configuration, you must manually update the server's config.xml file.

-For details, see "Configuring an Event Store for Oracle CEP Server" in the Oracle Complex Event Processing Developer's Guide for Eclipse.
+For details, see "Configuring an Event Store for Oracle CEP Server" in the Oracle Fusion Middleware Developer's Guide for Oracle Complex Event Processing for Eclipse.

 Managing Multi-Server Domains